Christy Walsh (hurler): Laois

 In 2016 he was appointed manager of the Laois minor hurling team ahead of the 2017 season.

 He led the side to the 2017 All-Ireland Minor Hurling Championship semi-final where they suffered a heavy loss to Kilkenny.

 Kilkenny

-Walsh has long been manager of the Kilkenny football team and has had much success during his time in charge.
+Walsh has long been manager of the Kilkenny football team and has had success during his time in charge.

 He had much success in the All-Britain Football Championship winning the titles in 2015, 2017 and 2018.

-After a change to the All-Ireland Junior Football Championship Walsh lead his side to victory in the 2022 All-Ireland Junior Football Championship final after a win over New York in the final in Croke Park.
+After a change to the All-Ireland Junior Football Championship Walsh led his side to victory in the 2022 All-Ireland Junior Football Championship final after a win over New York in the final in Croke Park.

-He also lead the side to the 2023 All-Ireland Junior Football Championship final in a repeat tie with New York but lost out.
+He also led the side to the 2023 All-Ireland Junior Football Championship final in a repeat tie with New York but lost out.
 He was reappointed to the role once more for the 2025 season.